CosmWasm/book/src/basics/query-testing.md

 Now let's go a step further.
 The Rust testing utility is a friendly tool for building even higher-level tests.
-We are currently testing smart contract internals, but if you think about how your smart contract is visible from the outside world.
-It is a single entity that is triggered by some input messages.
+We are currently testing smart contract internals, but if you think about how your smart contract is viewed from the outside world, it is as a single entity that is triggered by some input messages.
 We can create tests that treat the whole contract as a black box by testing it via our `query` function.
 Let's update our test: